cyanogilvie/Tcl.js/README.md

 * Native Tcl 8.6, not in bytecoded context: 7765 microseconds per iteration
 * Native Tcl 8.6, in bytecoded context (using `apply`): 6508 microseconds per iteration
-* jstcl (bytecode context N/A) on V8 (Google Chrome 24): 21225 microseconds per iteration
+* Tcl.js (bytecode context N/A) on V8 (Google Chrome 24): 21225 microseconds per iteration

 So it's around 3 times slower than the c interpreter on this benchmark.
 On other browsers it's a very different story unfortunately.
 Safari clocks in at about 68000 microseconds, and Firefox (v18.0.1 - with the shiny new IonMonkey engine) managages 140599 microseconds.
 I haven't the stomach (or the platform) to test IE.